 Jeff’s face grew grave and he explained the details of his retirement from Dragon hunting.
 It wasn’t a long story but by the end, she looked calmer, and as though she understood.

 “So what are you going to do with it?”

 “Well, not all Dragons are bad, in fact, most aren’t.
 So I plan to head north into the great mountains where I’ve heard a very old family of red dragons live.
 Give it to them and hope they don’t kill me.”

 Justine nodded solemnly and the room fell silent for a minute.

 “Mind if I come with you?”

-“Well, Since I met you I’ve seen you take out a ghoul with a single word, heard about you slaying Dragons, standing up to your family and then save a Dragon egg.
+“Well, since I met you I’ve seen you take out a ghoul with a single word, heard about you slaying Dragons, then stand up to your family to save a Dragon egg.
 And now you say you plan to travel into the most dangerous part of the world to give that egg to a family of the thing you are the most scared of… I think… You might just be the most interesting person alive and I want to know what happens next.
 Besides if I stay here all I have to look forward to is rain drench sellswords, smoked fish and sour beer.”

 He smiled and she raised an eyebrow at him.

 “Well then, let’s get going.”